yusupwinata/SpecialistRecommender/README.md

 ---

-## 🏃‍♂️ B. Run the API and Make Request
+## 🏃‍♂️ B. Run the API and Make Request Instructions
 Open a new terminal in SpecialistRecommender folder and follow these steps:
 ### 1. Running the API
 ```bash